ykorman/shabetz_mila/Readme.md

 		for c in range(l):
 			letter_list.append(MAX_OCC - letters[l])
 	Then we get random values from the letter_list.
 * If we decide not to use "final" letters, then their occurrence should be MAX_OCC.
+* I need a database schema.
+It needs to have a table for configurations and hold a row for version of the schema.
+* The version row should always be written last so that if the db transaction fails it will be easy to recognize.
+* When opening the database file I need to check for the version.